PolusAI/workflow-inference-compiler/README.md

 ## Edge Inference

 The key feature is that in most cases, you do not need to specify any of the edges!
-They will be automatically inferred for you based on file formats and other information.
+They will be automatically inferred for you based on types, file formats, and naming conventions.
 The above command will infer edges, compile the yml to CWL, generate a GraphViz diagram of the workflow, and run it locally.

 ### Maths